 Private equity firms acquire companies with a combination of debt and equity.
 Return profiles benefit from higher leverage multiples (debt measured as a multiple of EBITDA), but increased leverage also creates risk.
 A big part of the underwriting process is to confirm that the company acquired can comfortably manage the debt load and associated interest and principal payments.
 On a live transaction, the private equity firm will create a projection to confirm that the company can comfortably manage debt service payments in a timely fashion (this is a big focus of the LBO model building process).

-If you would like to see a more robust example that includes detailed financial statements please see the LBO video series available on ASM.
+If you would like to see a more robust example that includes detailed financial statements please see the LBO Case Study available on ASM.

 Cash Flow Improvements and Growth: